Guernsey hopeful of hosting 2014 World Cricket League event

 Guernsey has a "reasonable" chance of hosting next year's World Cricket League Division Five tournament.

 The chief executive of the Guernsey Cricket Board, Mark Latter, says the island has formally put in a bid to host the event next summer.

-Guernsey face Cayman Islands, Malaysia, Tanzania and the top two from Division Six, which is held in Jersey this year.
+Guernsey face Cayman Islands, Malaysia, Tanzania and the top two from Division Six,

 "If all the numbers add up it's a reasonably good bet that we could get it," Latter told BBC South West Sport.